LYK-love/LYK-love.github.io/source/_posts/Instruction-Set-Architectures.md

 | `ecall`                                       | Make a request to the supporting execution environment, which is usually an OS |
 | `ebreak`                                      | Debuggers used to cause control to be transferred back to a debugging environment |
 | `fence, fence.i`                              | Synchronize threads to guarantee ordering of memory accesses; synchronize instructions and data for stores to instruction memory |

+* **JAL (Jump and Link):**: The "jal" instruction also performs an unconditional jump like "j," but it additionally stores the return address in a register..

+  It allows a subroutine to jump to a target address and then return back  to the original caller by using the stored return address.

 # Floating point insturction types